cpieper78/harmonix/website/docs/features.md

 ## Platform Engineer Features

+The following features were available to platform engineers:

 ### Add/Remove providers
-Allow the platform engineer to configure environments with multiple providers.
+Allowed the platform engineer to configure environments with multiple providers.
 <br/>
 **Use case**: a platform engineer design an environment where application should be running on two regions for resiliency purposes.
 Two providers with different regions can be associated to the same environment.
 <br/>